The REZ Roadmap

 Across the Southern, Central, North and Far North Queensland regions we worked with Powerlink Queensland, as the proposed REZ Delivery Body, to identify the indicative location of 12 potential future REZs to be developed in phases to 2035.

 - Southern Queensland Renewable Energy Zones

 - North and Far North Queensland Renewable Energy Zones.

-We invite feedback on the draft REZ Roadmap focussing on these four questions:
+Feedback on the draft REZ Roadmap focused on these four questions:

 - What should the strategic and detailed REZ Readiness Assessments focus on to maximise local opportunities and manage impacts from REZ development?

 - How should Regional Energy Reference Groups be established and what role should they play in setting local investment priorities and shaping REZ outcomes?

 - Should there be a coordinated scheme in place to invest in local priorities to leave a positive legacy for REZ communities and how should this operate?

 - What else do we need to consider for REZ development in Queensland?